DivyathaSatheeshEdachana/TwitterClone/README.md

 After server has started running, run the simulation file using :  <br />
 dotnet fsi --langversion:preview Simulator.fsx numClients maxfollowerCount maxtotaltweets  <br />

-( Note : Provide values for all 3 parameters :
+( Note : Provide values for all 3 parameters :  <br />
-numClients - number of users the simulation will have maxfollowerCount - maximum number of users a user can follow maxtotaltweets - maximum number of tweets a user can tweet )
+numClients - number of users the simulation will have  <br />
+maxfollowerCount - maximum number of users a user can follow  <br />
+maxtotaltweets - maximum number of tweets a user can tweet )